 - Three professional references for online recommendation form

 - Professional Goal Statement - 500 words - This statement will include reasons for pursuing this degree and program option, past experience, career goals, and past achievements.
 The statement will be uploaded with application in Apply Yourself.

 - Submission of all official transcripts to the Graduate School, 106 Hargis Hall, Auburn, AL, 36849.
 Transcripts sent to the School of Nursing will not be forwarded.

 - Personal interview with faculty member may be required

 School of Nursing Specific Admission and Progression Information

-- Students may be admitted provisionally/conditionally if otherwise qualified, if the nursing GPA is less than 3.0 on 4.0 scale.
-Once the student has completed 9 hours of graduate credit with a cumulative GPA of 3.0 or higher on a 4.0 scale, the provisional/conditional status will be removed.
-Failure to meet the requirement as stated will prevent progression in the School of Nursing Graduate Programs.
+- Applicants may possibly be admitted under the exception status, if otherwise qualified, if the BSN nursing GPA is less than 3.0 on 4.0 scale.
+Once the student has completed 9 hours of graduate credit with a cumulative GPA of 3.0 or higher on a 4.0 scale, the student will be considered a fully approved admission.
+Failure to meet the requirement as stated will prevent progression in the School of Nursing Graduate Program.

-- The professional goal statement will be evaluated using a rubric developed by the Graduate Admission, Progression, and Graduation (APG) Committee.
-Each statement will be evaluated by 2 members of the Graduate APG Committee and applicants to the PCNP track will have at least one NP faculty member on the APG Committee evaluate the goal statement.
+- The Professional Goal Statement will be evaluated using a rubric developed by the Graduate Admission, Progression, and Graduation (APG) Committee.
+Each statement will be evaluated by 2 members of the Graduate APG Committee and applicants to the PCNP track will have at least one NP faculty member from the APG Committee evaluate the goal statement.

-- Students are required to provide credentialing documents including a background check and drug screen.
-All credentialing documentation, background check, drug screen, and any requirements by Auburn University and the School of Nursing must be completed by the deadline indicated, prior to registering for courses.
+- Students are required to provide credentialing documentation and must complete a background check and drug screen.
+All credentialing documentation, background check, drug screen, and any requirements by Auburn University and/or School of Nursing must be completed by the deadline indicated, prior to registering for courses.